Architectural and Garden Historian

 Her first book, The Tudor House and Garden: architecture and landscape in the 16th and early 17th centuries (published by Yale University Press), won the prestigious Berger Prize for the outstanding contribution to the history of British art for 2005.
 Treehouses (co-authored with Adam Mornement) was published by Frances Lincoln, also in 2005.
-She has also contributed individual chapters to a number of other books and essays for key reference books, including The Encyclopedia of Gardens: History and Design, published for the Chicago Botanic Garden, the chapter on ‘Gardens’ for the forthcoming Cambridge Shakespeare Encyclopedia, and on ‘banqueting houses’ for The Oxford Companion to Sweets.
+She has also contributed individual chapters to a number of other books and essays for key reference books, including the chapter on ‘Gardens’ for the multi-award winning Cambridge Guide to the Worlds of Shakespeare; entries in The Encyclopedia of Gardens: History and Design, published for the Chicago Botanic Garden, and on ‘banqueting houses’ for The Oxford Companion to Sweets.
 In addition to articles on British subjects, Paula has also written about Mughal and Japanese gardens and is a frequent reviewer of books.
 For a full list – see books and articles.

-Paula has appeared on (and advised) several BBC television programmes on historic gardens.
+Paula has worked as a consultant for important historic gardens at Bramshill (Hampshire); Charlton House (Kent); Eastbury Manor (Barking) and Holland Park (Kensington).
+She has appeared on (and advised) several BBC television programmes on historic gardens.
 She regularly organizes courses and study trips for the Courtauld Institute of Art and will do private visits on request.
 She has also lectured for many major London museums and academic institutions in Britain and the United States.
 See lectures and programmes.

 With Dr Claire Gapper, Paula organizes the most important annual conference on 16th- and 17th- century British architecture, held each January at the Society of Antiquaries in London.